Idiopathic orbital inflammation

 Division into a number of subgroups according to location has been proposed:

-- posterior pseudotumor: distinguished from Tolosa-Hunt syndrome in that the cavernous sinus is spared
+- posterior pseudotumor: in the fat at the orbital apex; distinguished from Tolosa-Hunt syndrome in that the cavernous sinus is spared

-- myositic pseudotumor: predominantly involve the EOMs and therefore mimic thyroid-associated orbitopathy (TAO) but unlike TAO it also involves the tendons
+- myositic pseudotumor (myositis): predominantly involve the EOMs and therefore mimic thyroid-associated orbitopathy (TAO) but unlike TAO it also involves the tendons

-The condition has been associated with much wider inflammatory and autoimmune conditions including:
+The condition has been associated with other inflammatory and autoimmune conditions:

 - granulomatosis with polyangiitis

 - polyarteritis nodosa (PAN)